kyledufrane/Microsoft_Movie_Analysis/Microsoft_Movie_Analysis_README.md

 ## Conclusions

 This analysis leads to the following recommendations for creating a movie.
-1. **Engage with the top 3 studios (Walt Disney, Warner Bros, and Fox) who generate the most revenue per movie.**
-These 3 studios have the highest average grossing revenue for those studios who have made over 100 movies.
-During May, which is the most profitable month of the year, Walt Disney distributed the top 5 highest profitable movies.
-2. **Engage with the top 3 directors (Anthony Russo, John Russo, Christopher Nolan)** These top 3 directors have the highest everage rating for movies with more than 5,000 votes in IMDB.
-They also all specialize in directing movies in one of the top 3 genres by average rating (Adventure/Drama/Sci-Fi).
-In addtion, two of our recommended directors (Anthony Russo and John Russo) directed one of the top budget films (Captain America: Civil War).
-3. **Consider releasing during May, June, or July which are months that generate the most profit.**
-The average total revenue is over $1.2 billion for movies relaesed in these months over the last 10 years.
-It makes sense to release your film during May with Walt Disney.
-The top 5 most profitable movies in May over the last 10 years were distriubted by Walt Disney.
-4. **Spend more money to make more money (scatter of budget to profit and revenue).**
+1. **Spend more money to make more money.**
 There is a positive corrrelation with how much money is budgeted for a film and how much revenue and profit the film will make.
 Spending more money on the film usually generates more revenue and profit.
-If you look at the top 5 most profitable movies realesed in May since 2010, they had an average budget of around $223 million.
-These were all movies in one of our recommended genres (Adventure, Drama, Sci-Fi) and with our top recommended studio, Walt Disney.
+If you look at the top 5 most profitable movies released in May since 2010, they had an average budget of around $223 million.
+These were all movies in one of our highest rated genres, Action,Adventure,Sci-Fi.
+2. **Understand your competitors (Walt Disney and Warner Bros) who generate the most revenue per movie.**
+These studios have the highest average grossing revenue for those studios who have made over 100 movies.
+During May, which is the most profitable month of the year, Walt Disney distributed the top 5 highest profitable movies while Warner Brothers distributed top movies by profit in June and July, the 2nd and 3rd highest average profit months respectively.
+3. **Engage with the top directors (Christopher Nolan and Joe Russo)** These top directors have the highest everage rating for movies with more than 30,000 votes in IMDb.
+Joe Russo and Christopher Nolan directed two of the most profitable films, Captain America: Civil War, and The Dark Knight Rises.
+They both also direct films in one of the highest rated genres, which is Action,Adventure,Sci-Fi.
+In addition, they also direct movies for your competitors, Walt Disney and Warner Bros.
+4. **Consider releasing during May which is the month that generates the most profit.**
+It makes the most sense to release your film during May.
+May, June and July are the most profitable months of the year.
+The top 5 most profitable movies in May over the last 10 years were distributed by Walt Disney and profited over $500 million combined.
-5. **Consider making your movie around 130 minutes.**
+5. **Consider making your movie longer, rather than shorter.**
 The average ratings of movies tend to increase as the length of the movie increases.
-Our analysis show the most positive incerease in ratings happens to movies up until 150 minutes.
+Our analysis shows the most positive incerease in ratings for movies in the Action, Advneture, Sci-Fi genre up to 200 minute movies.

 ## Next Steps